tfabris/BlueGigaEmpeg/README.md

 Save the file.

-Note: If you reinstall or upgrade the Arduino IDE program, you will need to perform this edit again before uploading new BlueGigaEmpeg code.
+Note: If you reinstall or upgrade the Arduino IDE program, you will need to perform this edit again before uploading a new version of the BlueGigaEmpeg sketch to the Arduino.

 Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino